 Information for international students

-Central is one of Australia's largest VET colleges, and trains around 1700 students from more than 85 countries each year.
-In 2010, we were the inaugural winner of Western Australia's International Training Provider of the Year award and were again given this award in 2011.
+Central is one of Australia's largest VET colleges, and trains around 1700 international students from more than 85 countries each year.
+In 2010, we were the inaugural winner of Western Australia's International Training Provider of the Year award and were again given this award in 2011 and 2013.

 As a graduate, you are ensured direct pathways to further qualifications at Western Australian universities, or alternatively, the job ready skills you need to succeed in your career straight away.